 ii.
 While the ATRT2 will strive to conduct its business ‘on the record’ to the maximum extent possible, members must be able to have frank and honest exchanges among themselves, and the ATRT2 must be able to have frank and honest exchanges with stakeholders and stakeholder groups.
 Moreover, individual members and the ATRT as a whole must operate in an environment that supports open and candid exchanges, and that welcomes re‐ evaluation and repositioning in the face of arguments made by others.

 iii Accordingly, the ATRT2 will retain the authority to determine that an interaction will be held under "Chatham House Rule."1 Where Chatham House Rule is invoked, members are expected to refrain from public reporting regarding the discussion conducted under these rules.
 Once invoked, the Chatham House Rule will continue to apply to the discussion in question.
 Whenever the Chatham House Rule is invoked, however, the record will reflect that as well as the general nature of the issue discussed under such rules.
+Identity and affiliation cannot be revealed.
+REPLACE WITH CHATHAM HOUSE RULE COPY PASTE

 iv Members of the ATRT2 are volunteers, and each will assume a fair share of the work of the team.
 Where appropriate, and with the consensus of the ATRT2, ICANN staff will be used to provide administrative support services related to travel, meeting logistics, and technology.
 To preserve the independence and integrity of the ATRT2, however, ICANN staff will not be asked to perform substantive tasks (i.e., report drafting, etc.) with respect to the work of the ATRT2.